appscode/blog/content/post/stash-v2020.08.27/index.md

 ### Introducing Stash Enterprise Edition

 Building a production-grade tool for a cloud-native technology like Kubernetes is not free of cost.
 In the beginning, Stash was simple and required less maintenance.
 Over time, it has grown large and complex.
 Now, it demands a dedicated team behind it.
 A skilled Kubernetes team is not cheap.
-The test infrastructure requires for it is not cheap either.
+The test infrastructure required for it is not cheap either.
 So, in order to ensure a sustainable future for Stash, we are introducing an enterprise edition.
 From now, we will be offering Stash in two different flavors.
 The open-sourced `Community Edition` with basic features set will serve the non-commercial users under [PolyForm-Noncommercial-1.0.0](https://github.com/stashed/stash/blob/master/LICENSE.md) license.
 The closed-source `Enterprise Edition` with full features set will serve the commercial users.
 You can find a full feature comparison between the two versions in [here](https://stash.run/docs/latest/concepts/what-is-stash/overview/).

 ### Introducing RestoreBatch